GioTro/Competative_Programming_Solutions/README.md

 # Competative_Programming_Solutions
-My solutions to various open challenges.
+My solutions to various open programming challenges.
+I wrote these sporadically during my education with varying degree of finess.
+Some of the solutions for the project euler problems don't work properly.

-TODO:
-The solutions for project euler problems was my first attempts at programming.
-Not all solutions work because I might have played around with them more or they have ridiculous run time.
-Clean the mess up.